 VCU has offered a combined Doctor of Pharmacy and Graduate Certificate in Aging Studies for more than 25 years.
 The collaboration between the Department of Gerontology and the School of Pharmacy continues to flourish and expand.
 This unique opportunity allows pharmacy students to interact with colleagues from other disciplines, including gerontology, social work, nursing, and psychology, who share a common interest in caring for older adults.
 Pharmacy students are challenged to expand their thinking beyond their primary discipline in ways that enrich their professional relationships and thus the care they provide to older adults.
 Additional information about the curriculum.
 For more information contact Dr. Krista Donohoe.

 The VCU School of Pharmacy Geriatric Pharmacy Residency is a 12-month program designed to prepare the resident to provide quality care for older adults in the inpatient, outpatient, and long-term care settings.
+The program has a focus on community-based care with health disparate older adults.
 With ample opportunity for teaching and scholarly pursuits, the graduating resident will also be well-suited for a career in academia.
 The Residency features required rotations to establish a solid foundation of geriatric knowledge and elective rotations to meet the resident’s specific career goals.
 The resident schedule of activities will depend upon his/her previous experience and areas of interest.
-While the basic structure of the Residency is in line with the ASHP Educational Outcomes, Goals, and Objectives for PGY-2 Pharmacy Residencies in Geriatrics, not being ASHP-accredited gives us the flexibility to create a one-of-a-kind experience tailored to the resident’s individual needs.
-For more information contact Dr. Ogbonna
+This residency is not ASHP-accredited giving us the flexibility to create a one-of-a-kind experience tailored to the resident’s individual needs.
+For more information contact Dr. Slattum.

 We offer a graduate program in the Pharmaceutical Sciences with a track in Pharmacotherapy.
 Students interested in geriatrics/gerontology in this program work with faculty in the Geriatric Pharmacotherapy Program to conduct dissertation research related to medications and older adults.
 Students undertake a curriculum including courses in research methods, statistics, pharmacotherapy, geriatrics, and gerontology to support their development as researchers in geriatric pharmacotherapy.
 For more information contact Dr. Patricia Slattum.